Mein Schiff 5

 Construction and general statistics

-On the 4th of august in 2014, the German wharf of Jos L. Meyer in Papenburg announced that they had bought the STX Finland wharf at Turku.
+On the 4th of august in 2014, the German wharf of Jos L. Meyer in Papenburg announced that they were going to buy the STX Finland wharf at Turku.
 The Finnish wharf had been in financial troubles for quite a while, but Meyer knew they could turn the tide and also, the growing German wharf would be able to build more and larger cruiseships.
 In Papenburg, the wharf is restricted as the wharf is located far inland with the narrow river Ems as the only way to the sea.
 In Turku, there are none of those restrictions.

 At the same time, Meyer announced that they had recieved the order for two more cruiseships of the Blue Motion-class for TUI Cruises, and those ships would become the first cruiseships built in Turku under the new Meyer management.
 They were planned to enter service in 2016 (Mein Schiff 5) and 2017 (Mein Schiff 6).
 This order became firm when also the Finnish government gave Meyer the permission to buy the wharf at Turku.
 Just some interiour differences are ther between both ships and between the two earlier ships of the Blue Motion-class, the Mein Schiff 3 and Mein Schiff 4.
 Also two more ships were taken in as an option, but those were later changed into the larger units Mein Schiff 1 and Mein Schiff 2.